agera-sdk/previous-version-2/README.md

 ## Draft Ideas

-### Application Template
+### Project Template

+When using the `rialight` command, you create new projects instantly:

+- `rialight new my-app`
+- `rialight new --game my-game`

-The application templates, that can be created via the Rialight CLI, will share common functionality, including translation resources which use the [Fluent syntax](https://projectfluent.org).
+The project templates share common functionality, including translation resources which use the [Fluent syntax](https://projectfluent.org).

+### Debugging and Exporting

-Building or publishing an application should bundle its assets files into the installer, which can be later retrieved through the File API using an `app:` URI.
+Exporting a project should bundle its assets files into the installer, which can be later retrieved through the File API using an `app:` URI.

+Rialight uses Cargo, meaning `cargo run` works for debugging.
+You can also use `rialight run` or its alias `rialight debug`.

 ### Graphics